 Spin fishing is typically done from the boat, while fly-fishing is almost exclusively wading.
 The lodge does provide hip boots if they are needed.

 Is lunch included?

 Dependent on species, season, and current regulations, some dates and species are catch-and-release only.
 Inquire for more information.

 What do I do with my fish at the end of the day?

-If you want to keep your catch, your guide will clean it and prepare it for transport back to Anchorage.
+When regulations allow, if you want to keep your catch, your guide will clean it and prepare it for transport back to Anchorage.
 For further packaging, processing and shipping, we can assist.

-Experience some of the world’s best salmon and trout fishing in Alaska’s back country, only 35 minutes away from Anchorage by seaplane.
+Experience some of the world’s best salmon and trout fishing in Alaska’s backcountry, only 35 minutes away from Anchorage by seaplane.
 Rust’s Flying Service will fly you to the scenic, productive clear water of Lake Creek for fishing with a knowledgeable and capable guide.
 The entire day is a not to be missed fishing and wilderness adventure.
 Our fishing trips cater to both the experienced and novice fisherman.
 You will enjoy the great fishing at Lake Creek and lunch prepared by a remote lodge.

 While salmon runs change throughout the summer, you can depend on our advice concerning what fish species are available to meet your trip schedule.
 Silver salmon (some anglers think that they are the most exciting salmon because they attack flies and lures readily and run and jump) run late into the summer.
 Trout fishing is available summer and fall.